jeff4/bionotes.github.io/_comp/comp_notes.md

 		2. Existing/returning user authentication
 		3. New device registration
 		4. Other use cases: (a) creation/registration of a new credential to support additional factor to increase security of an existing log-in flow, e.g., registering a Yubikey (b) single payment or other transaction from a [relying party](https://www.w3.org/TR/webauthn-1/#relying-party)
+	* Researched [relying party applications](https://en.wikipedia.org/wiki/Relying_party), [claim-based identity](https://en.wikipedia.org/wiki/Claims-based_identity), [STS](https://en.wikipedia.org/wiki/Security_token_service) short for Secure Token Service, etc.
+		* Wrt to Claim-based identity, it is important to distinguish between a **claim** refers to what an entity *is* or *is not*; claim does not refer to what the roles, responsibilties, priveleges this entity has.
+In contrast, the abilities/privileges granted to a given entity is separately determined by the receiving application.
+Each application may have different mappings between what a "Normal User" *is* and what she can *do*.
+* 7/12 Drew diagrams and made powerpoint architecture diagrams of WebAuthn compared to traditional username/password authentication.

 ## 2021 Log
 * 2/21/2021: upgraded laptop to Big Sur.
 Downloaded Atom editor.